Waltham Forest SNB (WFSNB) Click to get info

 One of the responsibilities tasked to SNBs by the Mayor of London is to recommend projects to the Mayor of London Office for Policing and Crime (MOPAC) for funding.
 A fund of £1million is available to London SNBs for crime reduction, crime prevention and community engagement activities.

-The Waltham Forest Safer Neighbourhood Board has invited applications for funding from third sector groups wishing to work on crime and community safety issues in the borough.
+The Waltham Forest Safer Neighbourhood Board is currently looking for applications for funding from third sector groups wishing to work on crime and community safety issues in the borough.

-All applications were asked to specifically demonstrate how they contribute to one or more of the following: crime prevention, crime reduction or community engagement.
+All applications are asked to specifically demonstrate how they contribute to one or more of the following: crime prevention/ education or community engagement.

 Safer Neighbourhood Panels Click to get info